ivoronin/svc-graphite/README.md

  -h, --no-help, --help  false      Show help
 ```

+Please note that at the moment the `clj_graphite/client` library only support UDP transport.

 ### Bugs
 - High startup time
 - java.io.IOException (Operation not permitted) on Linux: disable iptables and unload all iptables-related (ipt\_\*, nf\_\*, xt\_\*) modules.